Notice of Rights under the Family Educational Rights and Privacy Act (FERPA) And Notice for Directory Information

 FERPA permits the disclosure of PII from students’ education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.

-CUH may disclose appropriately designated “directory information” without written consent, unless you have advised CUH to the contrary in accordance with CUH procedures.
-The primary purpose of directory information is to allow CUH to include this type of information from your education records in certain school publications.
+Chaminade may disclose appropriately designated “directory information” without written consent, unless you have advised Chaminade to the contrary in accordance with Chaminade procedures.
+The primary purpose of directory information is to allow Chaminade to include this type of information from your education records in certain school publications.

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without your prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture athletic uniforms or create publications for the university.

-If you do not want CUH to disclose directory information from your education records without your prior written consent, you must notify the Registrar in writing.
+If you do not want Chaminade to disclose directory information from your education records without your prior written consent, you must notify the Registrar in writing.
 All requests are to be sent to:

 Attn: The Registrar